 (I) programs to recognize lawyers who provide pro bono legal services.

-Committee note: The purpose of pro bono legal service reporting is to document the pro bono legal service performed by lawyers in Maryland and determine the effectiveness of the Local Pro Bono Action Plans, the State Pro Bono Action Plan, the Rules in this Chapter, and Rule 6.1 of the Maryland Lawyers’ Rules of Professional Conduct.
+Committee note: The purpose of pro bono legal service reporting is to document the pro bono legal service performed by attorneys in Maryland and determine the effectiveness of the Local Pro Bono Action Plans, the State Pro Bono Action Plan, the Rules in this Chapter, and Rule 19-306.1 (6.1) of the Maryland Attorneys’ Rules of Professional Conduct.

 (1) Notice of Default.
 As soon as practicable after February 10 of each year, AOC shall electronically notify each defaulting attorney of the attorney’s failure to file the Pro Bono Legal Service Report for the preceding fiscal year.
 The notice shall (A) state that the attorney has not filed the Report, and (B) state that continued failure to file the Report may result in the entry of an order by the Court of Appeals prohibiting the attorney from practicing law in Maryland.

 (2) Additional Discretionary Notice of Default.
 In addition to the electronic notice, AOC may give additional notice in other ways to defaulting attorneys.